KUSS-Project-19/README/README.md

 ## Soviet Set Up

 1) Install npm, Node.js, MySQL, and nginx.
+1) Set up nginx HTTPS server and certificate.
+    1) Create or get HTTPS certificate.
+    ```bash
+    # Example: create self-signed certificate
+    $ sudo openssl req –new –newkey rsa:2048 –nodes –keyout /etc/ssl/private/server.key –out /etc/ssl/certs/server.csr
+    ```
+    1) Set up nginx settings file (/etc/nginx/sites-available/default) to use https and reverse proxy.
+    ```
+    # Example settings file
+    server {
+        listen 9001 ssl default_server;
+        listen [::]:9001 ssl default_server;

+        root /var/www/html;

+        index index.html index.html;

+        server_name _; // your domain name
+        ssl_certificate /etc/ssl/certs/server.crt;
+        ssl_certificate_key /etc/ssl/private/server.key;
+        ssl_protocols TLSv1 TLSv1.1 TLSv1.2;
+        ssl_ciphers HIGH:!aNULL:!MD5;

+        location / {
+                proxy_set_header X-Forwarded-For $remote_addr;
+                proxy_set_header X-Forwarded-Host $host;
+                proxy_set_header X-Forwarded-Proto $scheme;
+                proxy_set_header Host $http_host;

+                proxy_set_header Upgrade $http_upgrade;
+                proxy_set_header Connection "upgrade";
+                chunked_transfer_encoding off;
+                proxy_buffering off;
+                proxy_cache off;
+                proxy_read_timeout 86400;
+                keepalive_timeout 86400;

+                proxy_pass http://localhost:8080; // reverse proxy for nodejs program
+        }
+    }
+    ```
+    1) Restart nginx.
+    ```bash
+    $ sudo systemctl restart nginx
+    ```
-1) To desired directory: git clone https://github.com/KUSS-Project-19/soviet.git
+1) To desired directory: `git clone https://github.com/KUSS-Project-19/soviet.git`
-1) Modify ./etc/settings.json to desired specifications
+1) Modify ./etc/settings.json to desired specifications.
     * "frontweb" : "port" is the port the server uses to handle incoming connection requests.
-    * "frontweb" : "proxy" is ...
+    * "frontweb" : "proxy" is the 'trust proxy' value of express app.
+Value is 1 if nginx server is running on localhost - for more information, read [the manual](https://expressjs.com/ko/guide/behind-proxies.html)
-    * "frontweb" : "prefix" is ...
+    * "frontweb" : "prefix" is empty string "", **do not change**.
-    * "frontweb" : "session" : "name" is the name(id) of the server.
+    * "frontweb" : "session" : "name" is the session cookie id.
-	* "frontweb" : "session" : "secret" is the secret key of the server-user session.
+    * "frontweb" : "session" : "secret" is the session secret.
     * "db" : "host" is the MySQL DB host location.
     * "db" : "user" is the MySQL DB username.
     * "db" : "password" is the MySQL DB user password.
     * "db" : "database" is the name of the MySQL DB used by the server for the Toy Model.
-1) Register initial devices and default users to the server DB directly (see soviet/sqlscripts/soviet.sql).
+Default value of sqlscripts/soviet.sql is "soviet".
+1) Change default user and device in ./sqlscripts/soviet.sql.
+    * Modify the `insert` SQL statements.
+Make sure to calculate the Bcrypt hashes beforehand.
 1) `npm install`
 1) `npm start`

 ## Fascio Set Up

+1) Connect electric circuits to Raspberry Pi GPIO properly.
+    * GPIO #10 for input sensor, GPIO #11 for output.
+    * Alternatively, if you do not have a real physical device, you may use the "debug" simulation mode by setting the environment variable `DEBUG=1`.
+1) Modify ./etc/settings.json to desired specifications.
+    * "dvid" is the unique device id provided by the IoT company.
+It is added to the server DB upon production and must exist in the DB to be a valid device.
+    * "pass" is the device password.
+    * "baseUrl" is the URL of the server (soviet).
+The HTTPS protocol must be specified (i.e. start with `https://`).
+1) `npm install`
+1) `npm install onoff` if you are using a real GPIO electric circuit.
-1)
+1) `npm start`
+    * If you are using self-signed certificate, set the environment variable `NODE_TLS_REJECT_UNAUTHORIZED=0` before `npm start`.